NFPA Offers 5 Key Tips for Safely Enjoying Outdoor Activities this Summer

-June 24, 2020 – With COVID-19 continuing to place limitations on social activities and engagements, people may increasingly turn to grilling, fire pits, and other at-home outdoor activities this summer.
-With that understanding, the National Fire Protection Association (NFPA) is providing important reminders and guidelines for safely enjoying these activities.
+With COVID-19 continuing to place limitations on social activities and engagements, people may increasingly turn to grilling, fire pits, and other at-home outdoor activities this summer, which presents an increased risk of associated fires.
+Here are five key reminders and guidelines for safely enjoying these activities:

 Make sure your gas grill is working properly

 - Leaks or breaks are primarily a problem with gas grills.
 Check the gas tank hose for leaks before using it for the first time each year.

 - If your grill has a gas leak detected by smell or the soapy bubble test, and there is no flame, turn off both the gas tank and the grill.
 If the leak stops, get the grill serviced by a professional before using it again.
 If the leak does not stop, call the fire department.